gryphonshafer/Quizzing-Rule-Book/content/quiz_events.md

     Otherwise, if the quiz event is a "challenge", then apply the following block.
         Set the scoresheet team label to "C".
+        If the challenge is overruled, then apply the following block.
+            Add 1 to overruled challenges.
-        If the challenge is overruled, then apply the following block. if the overruled challenges value is greater than or equal to 2, then apply the following block.
+            If the overruled challenges value is greater than or equal to 2, then apply the following block.
                 Set the team score increment to -10.
                 Append "-" to the scoresheet team label.
             This is the end of the block.